Can too much stress increase cortisol and lead to weight gain?

 The tendency of most overweight patients is to avoid carbohydrates completely.

-In reality many patients with cortisol dysregulation actually need more carbohydrates (at least initially).
+In reality, many patients with cortisol dysregulation actually need more carbohydrates (18) (at least initially).

-The trick with consumption of carbohydrates is that the amount each person needs is highly variable.
+The tricky part with the consumption of carbohydrates is that the amount each person needs is highly variable.